By PawNation Editors

 Mar 24, 2014

-Q: How can I prevent my cat from going outside the litter box?
+Q: How can I keep my cat from clawing the furniture?

 HAD THE SAME PROBLEM WITH MY CAT WITH NOT USING THE LITTER BOX I TOOK OFF THE TOP OF THE LITTER BOX AND SHE STOPPED RIGHT AWAY